Anton Hackl: Defense of the Reich

 The Geschwaderstab (headquarters unit) of JG 76 was formed on 21 July at Rotenburg an der Wümme and equipped with factory new Bf 109 G-6 aircraft.
 On 23 August, transferred to Athies-sous-Laon in France where it replaced the Geschwaderstab of Jagdgeschwader 3 (JG 3–3rd Fighter Wing).
 There, Hackl's command included III.
 Gruppe of JG 76 and III.
 Gruppe of JG 3 and initially was subordinated to the 5.
 Jagd Division (5th Fighter Division).
 His command flew combat missions in the area of the Seine near Rouen.
 On 28 August, the Geschwaderstab was forced to retreat to Azannes-et-Soumazannes where it came under the control of the 4.
 Jagd Division (4th Fighter Division).
 At Azannes-et-Soumazannes, the airfield came under a strafing attack, losing five aircraft in the attack.
 On 31 August, the Geschwaderstab was ordered to Wiesbaden-Erbenheim Airfield and to Freiburg im Breisgau on 5 September where it again came under control of the 5.
 Jagd Division.
 There the Geschwaderstab was reequipped with the Fw 190 A-8.
 On 7 October, Hackl transferred command of JG 76 to Major Ernst Düllberg.

 On 8 October, he succeeded Hauptmann Georg-Peter Eder as Gruppenkommandeur of II.
 Gruppe of Jagdgeschwader 26 "Schlageter" (JG 26–26th Fighter Wing) with 165 victories to his credit.
 In late-November, II.
 Gruppe was withdrawn from combat operations and moved to Reinsehlen Airfield for conversion training to the new inline engine powered Fw 190 D-9, the second unit to receive this aircraft.
 Following the conversion training, II.
 Gruppe flew its first combat mission on 23 December.
 Scrambled to intercept an USAAF bomber formation, the flight encountered a flight of 27 Avro Lancaster bombers and three De Havilland Mosquito aircraft.
 During this aerial encounter, Hackl claimed his 167th aerial victory.

 By the end of the year he now had 172 victories.
 On 29 January 1945, he was appointed Geschwaderkommodore of Jagdgeschwader 300 (JG 300–300th Fighter Wing).
 He was succeeded by Oberleutnant Waldemar Radener as commander of II.
 Gruppe of JG 26.
-In late February, he was appointed Geschwaderkommodore of JG 11.
+In late February, he was appointed Geschwaderkommodore of JG 11, succeeding Major Jürgen Harder who was killed in a flying accident.
 His last 24 victories were never officially confirmed.
 On 3 May 1945, two JG 11 pilots, Leutnant Hermann Gern and Feldwebel Franz Keller, attempted to steal a Messerschmitt Bf 108 Taifun aircraft to desert and fly to southern Germany.
 Too outspoken, the two were denounced and arrested.
 Gern and Keller were court-martialed and sentenced to death.
 A number of non-commissioned officers of JG 11 spoke to Hackl on behalf of Keller, no attempt was made to save Gern.
 While Keller was pardoned, Gern was executed by firing squad on 7 May.